 Here is a list of clothing you will want to bring.
 DO NOT OVERPACK.

-Optional items (items recommended by passengers): Stadium sea/chair for back support (no metal pieces on the bottom please); water bottle, wet wipes, lip balm, a winter hat/head band (if sailing in early June or late September)
+Optional items (items recommended by passengers): Stadium seat/chair for back support (no metal pieces on the bottom please), a solar charger or external battery for your smart phone/tablet, water bottle, wet wipes, lip balm, a winter hat/head band (if sailing in early June or late September)

-We have foul weather gear available for you to purchase in our ship’s store.
-Let us know and we can have it ready and in your bunk when you arrive.
+We do have warm clothing items (hats, jackets, sweatshirts etc.) and rain gear, as well as t-shirts, baseball caps, and other items with our logo all available to purchase on the boat.
+Let us know before your trip and we can have it ready and in your bunk when you arrive.
 That will be one less thing to pack and more room for something else!